B2B Marketing Consulting Agency Blog

 While it may be able to respond to inquiries with seemingly appropriate answers, artificial intelligence doesn’t have the context that comes from human relationships and communication.
 These connections are key to the effort to create content tailored to the needs and goals of your prospects.

-This is a crucial aspect of successful marketing and customer service, as well as customer retention: customers who feel understood and valued are more likely to remain loyal.
+This is a crucial aspect of successful marketing, customer service, and customer retention: customers who feel understood and valued are more likely to remain loyal.

 Credibility, Credibility, and Oh – Credibility